Ruti G. Teitel

 Director, Institute for Global Law, Justice, and Policy

 Visiting Professor, Hebrew University School of Law, Mt.
 Scopus

-An internationally recognized authority on international law, international human rights, transitional justice, and comparative constitutional law, Ruti Teitel is the Ernst C. Stiefel Professor of Comparative Law at New York Law School and Visiting Professor at the London School of Economics.
+An internationally recognized authority on international law, international human rights, transitional justice, and comparative constitutional law, Ruti Teitel is the Ernst C. Stiefel Professor of Comparative Law at New York Law School, Co-Director of the Center for International Law, and Director of the Institute for Global Law, Justice, and Policy.
 She was a Straus Fellow at New York University Law School’s Straus Institute for the Advanced Study of Law and Justice (2012–13).

 Her path-breaking book, Transitional Justice, examines the twentieth century transitions to democracy in many countries.
 Born in Argentina, Professor Teitel’s interest in the topic grew out of the dilemmas confronting that society in the transition out of junta rule.
 The book explores the recurring question of how new regimes should respond to past repression, contending that the law can play a profound role in periods of radical change in advancing a new sense of legitimacy.

 Professor Teitel has also written Globalizing Transitional Justice, which provides observations and insights on how the practice and discourse of transitional justice has been evolving, especially in relation to the rise of international criminal law and the increasing centrality of international human rights.
 Her book, Humanity’s Law, explores a paradigm shift in international affairs.